Timwi/KtaneSouvenir/translations.md

 Each **module** has an entry containing the following properties:

 - `NeedsTranslation = true` — to help you find which entries are still untranslated or have changed since you last translated them.
-Once a module is fully translated, you can remove this line.
+Once a module is fully translated, remove this line.
 - `ModuleName = "..."` — the name of the module.
 This is usually what `{0}` is replaced with in the question if there is only one module (no discriminator), but your `FormatModuleName` implementation can use it in any way it desires.
 - All the custom fields you declared in your `TranslationInfo` derived class.
+- Note that these fields do not initially show up on their own, but Visual Studio’s auto-completion recognizes them.

 Each **question** has an entry containing the following properties: